 Intermission – Der verrückte Eismacher

 Following my ice cream break, it was time to head back to the museums, continuing my progression toward the modern day.
-The next museum on my list was Pinakothek der Moderne which covers modern art, plus architecture and design.
+The next museum on my list was Pinakothek der Moderne, which covers modern art, architecture, and design.
 There were interesting exhibitions on the future of cities, the evolution of technological design, plus art from usual modern suspects such as Pablo Picasso and Andy Warhol.

-Some of the art was weird, as modern art can be, but overall this was my favorite museum of the day.
+Some of the art was weird, as modern art can be, but overall, this was my favorite museum of the day.
 The building itself was bright and spacious, even on a cloudy day.
 The strong design section covered everything from cars & motorcycles to electronics from Apple & Sony.
-If you ever want to feel old, go to a museum that has a Playstation2 on display as if it’s some sort of ancient artifact.
+If you ever want to feel old, go to a museum that has a PlayStation 2 on display as if it’s some ancient artifact.

-There was also furniture, which I tend to race past in museums, but with pieces from Frank Lloyd Wright and Charles Rennie Mackintosh on display, I lingered a bit longer.
+There was also furniture, which I tend to race past in museums, but I lingered a bit longer with pieces from Frank Lloyd Wright and Charles Rennie Mackintosh on display.

 Museum Brandhorst was my final stop of the afternoon.
-The building itself consists of multicolored stripes, running from top to bottom.
-Despite the greyness of the day, the facade was still the centerpiece of the intersection.
+The building itself consists of multicolored stripes running from top to bottom.
+Despite the day’s greyness, the facade was still the centerpiece of the intersection.

-There was also a exhibition from Richard Avedon that featured his murals and portraits portraying American social life from the 50s, 60s, and 70s.
-In addition to his works, there was also a side room featuring a documentary about his life called “Darkness and Light”.
-If you’re interested in learning more about him, the full documentary is actually available on YouTube, and you can find it below.
+There was also an exhibition from Richard Avedon that featured his murals and portraits portraying American social life from the 50s, 60s, and 70s.
+In addition to his works, there was also a side room featuring a documentary about his life called “Darkness and Light.”

 Having made my way through 4 museums, my day was done.
 With its dense proximity of quality museums covering a variety of time periods, Munich is a must for any art lover.